-Islamophobia is an unfortunate reality of life in the 21st century (as well as many other centuries before it).
+Islamophobia is an unfortunate reality of life in the 21st century, as well as many other centuries before it.
 But one of the best ways to combat prejudice, against Islam or anything else, is by widening your own perspective and sharing what you learn along the way.
-And luckily, travel gives us the unique opportunity to encounter people and cultures whose stories are often misrepresented or ignored.
+Luckily, travel gives us the unique opportunity to encounter people and cultures whose stories are often misrepresented or ignored.

 Whether you take these insights with you on your next trip to Turkey, or even put them to use at home, we hope they’ll make a difference.